 Which one is it?
-You need to eat organic foods, you need to meet a fibre goal at each meal or literally you get to make up your diet whichever way you want?
-Which again, please don’t pretend that you are following a diet, but rather a means to something that gives you a justification over eating junk food because you simply love it?
+You need to eat organic foods, you need to meet a fiber goal at each meal, or you get to make up your diet whichever way you want?
+Which again, please don’t pretend that you are following a diet, but rather a means to something that gives you a justification for eating junk food because you simply love it?

 The way I see it…

 Your body is a chemistry set.
 If we did nothing else to your food plan except inject you twice a week with steroids, male or female, would your physique change?
 Of course, it would.
 We did not change the macronutrient ratio; all we simply did was give you more testosterone.

 Food is a ‘chemical messenger.’
 This is something that Jonny Bowden taught me long ago…

 Some foods, like refined flour and sugar, tell our body to raise blood sugar.
 The reaction from our bodies is to secrete insulin so we can handle the rise in blood glucose.
 Other foods, like healthy proteins, tell our bodies to build muscle or increase protein synthesis.
 Healthy fats tell our bodies to make the RIGHT type of cholesterol, HDL, unhealthy fats tell our bodies to make the unhealthy cholesterol, VLDL.

 Amino acids tell our bodies all sorts of things, from raising dopamine, to increase protein synthesis to assisting in the production of new collagen.